North East Hertfordshire: History

 The constituency was created for the 1997 general election largely from parts of the abolished constituency of North Hertfordshire, including Letchworth, Baldock and Royston.
 It also included rural areas of the District of East Hertfordshire transferred from Hertford and Stortford and Stevenage.

 The seat had been held since its creation for the Conservative Party with comfortable majorities by Sir Oliver Heald, who was previously MP for North Hertfordshire.

-In the 2024 general election, the seat was lost to Labour candidate Chris Hinchliff, a councillor on North Herts District Council.
+Heald did not contest the 2024 general election, the seat was won by Labour candidate Chris Hinchliff, a councillor on North Herts District Council for Royston Palace.